redis/NRedisStack/CONTRIBUTING.md

 If you'd like to contribute a new feature, make sure you check our issue list to see if someone has already proposed it.
-Work may already be under way on the feature you want -- or we may have rejected a feature like it already.
+Work may already be underway on the feature you want or we may have rejected a feature like it already.

 If you don't see anything, open a new issue that describes the feature